SSeelos/MyRevitPlugin/README.md

 Read automatically by Revit when they are placed in one of two locations All files named .addin in these locations will be read and processed by Revit during startup.

-In a non-user-specific location in "application data":
+In a non-user-specific location in "ProgramData":
 C:\ProgramData\Autodesk\Revit\Addins\{VERSION}\

-In a user-specific location in "application data":
+In a user-specific location in "AppData":
 C:\Users\{USER}\AppData\Roaming\Autodesk\Revit\Addins\{VERSION}\

 # Build